ethpandaops/ethereum-package/README.md

   - [x] cl_rest_client/api_response_objects.go DESCOPED as facts will do this
   - [x] cl_rest_client/el_rest_client - DESCOPED as facts will do this
   - [x] cl_node_metrics_info - pure POJO NO BLOCKERS
+  - [ ] get render templates to have the magic strings subsituted with real values